enso-org/enso/docs/infrastructure/logging.md

 # Logging

-A centralized service has been created to better manage logging from multiple components.
+The Enso project features a centralised logging service to allow for the aggregation of logs from multiple components.
 This service can be started with one of the main components, allowing other components connect to it.
-All logs are gathered in one place for easier analysis of component's interaction.
+The service aggregates all logs in one place for easier analysis of the interaction between components.

 <!-- MarkdownTOC levels="2,3" autolink="true" -->